 6. Document your ICP

-In this step, all of your data and insights can come together and create an official ICP document.
-Finally!
+Finally, all of your data and insights can come together and create an official ICP document.

 So what does an ICP template look like?
 Let’s go through what we have seen so far.
 You should always include basic information about an ideal customer, such as:

-Get started compiling your ICP by using the Breadcrumbs ICP Worksheet (with instructions!)–and remember to create as many forms as market segments you have.
+Get started compiling your ICP by using the detailed Breadcrumbs ICP Worksheet–and remember to create forms to match each marketing segment you come up with.
 Pain points and value propositions may change depending on segments as well as how you market to each one of them.

 7. Review and revise

-Every quarter, go through your ICP and update new information.
+Every quarter, go through your ICP and update it with new information that’s come to light.
 Data-driven scoring like Breadcrumbs will help you update your ICP accurately.

 Your brand new ideal customer profile is ready.
 Now what?